 Ana Letis Reyes

 |Tasting Notes:_ ___||Creamy / Apple / Caramel|

 This coffee is the second exportable crop from the farm of Ana Letis Reyes.
 Situated more than 1700 meters above sea level, it is one of the highest farms on Santa Barbara Mountain.
 It lies close to the boundary of the national park and far above the picturesque Lake Yojoa.
 On her 3 manzanas, (roughly five acres), Ana Letis is producing a cultivar known as Pacas, a dwarf mutation of the highly prized bourbon coffee famous for its quality throughout Central America.
 Because of the climate and altitude of this farm, it has a late harvest, extending all the way into July, months later than the majority of Central American coffees.

-Last year, Ana Letis invested the earnings from her first export in the construction of her own processing mill.
+Two years ago, Ana Letis invested the earnings from her first export in the construction of her own processing mill.
 This has allowed for more prompt processing of her coffee, better sorting, and an overall better attention to detail in this essential stage of coffee production.

 In the cup this coffee presents a supple, juicy body, apple and apricot acidity, a light caramel and honey sweetness and a crisp clean finish.
 We are very excited about the quality that this coffee has shown this year, and we expect that this quality will only grow in years to come as the plants continue to mature.